Introduction

 - Transparent flat pricing (Flinque): Simple monthly or annual fee with full feature access.

-Choosing the Best Influencer Marketing Platform for Small Business depends on brand size, campaign maturity, and internal capacity.
+Choosing the right creator software for small business depends on brand size, campaign maturity, and internal capacity.
 Smaller teams may benefit from straightforward analytics and CRM workflows, while more advanced organizations might prefer complex reporting or tight integrations with eCommerce and affiliate systems.

 Choose Based on Brand Size

-- Solo founders: Prefer simple, flat-priced platforms with guided workflows.
+- Solo founders: Prefer simple, flat-priced tools with guided workflows.

 - Small teams: Need balanced discovery, analytics, and CRM without heavy setup.